maniospas/smoll/docs/reference.md

 by analyzing direct input-output equalities.
 This allows the compiler to re-attach valid references to invalidated data structures, for example that would have been validated by memory movements.

+There will always be proper inference for direct equalities as long as these are not deliberately invalidated (e.g., by adding zero) and do not pass through unsafe C sections.
+The compiler also always creates error messages instead of triggering unsafe behavior.

-Notably, references are not types but just some property you attach to local variables to indicate safe usage.
+Notably, references are not types but just some property attached to local variables to indicate that the compiler should enforce safe usage.
 Below is an example, where a list is used to dynamically manage a buffer and resize it as needed.

 Without `ref`, the compiler would complain that the